WilliamsNY/rolly-scrolly/README.md

 # rolly-scrolly

-> Turn a scrollable area of a web page into a timeline of events with a simple API
+Turn a scrollable area of a web page into a timeline of events with a simple API.

 ## Description

-rolly-scrolly provides a single function, `rollyScrolly`, which takes an object of configuration options as its only argument.
+Provides the function `rollyScrolly`, which takes an object of configuration options as its only argument.

 ## Features